 You can connect the projector to any type of video equipment, such as a VCR, DVD player, digital tuner, cable or satellite decoder, video game console or digital camera.
 You can also connect it to a desktop or laptop PC or Apple Macintosh system.
-However, it has no built-in speakers and cannot be connected to audio equipment.
+You need only connect the projector to a source device using just one of the connecting methods, however each provides a different level of video quality.
+The method you choose will most likely depend upon the availability of matching terminals on both the projector and the Video source device as described below: